Pride

 Old English prūd, from Old French prou, prud, brave, virtuous.

-high level of stature.
+Pride reflects an increase in stature, not necessarily a high level of stature.
 As a result, pride is inherently temporary.

 Related Terms: